schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

 <p>
   Due to a series of coincidences, Marijne and Savannah both found themselves looking for a new home in December of 2019.
   Though it was a little soon, they decided to combine forces and look for a home together.
-  Just as they settled, corona hit in March 2020.
+  Just as they settled in their new apartement, corona hit the Netherlands in March 2020.
 </p>
 <p>
   Savannah discovered the person she had fallen in love with actually wanted her